Fun Things to do in Lightning Ridge

 Lightning Ridge Artesian Bore Baths

 At the other end of town and open almost 24 hours a day is one of the most popular places in the Ridge.
 With free entry, visiting the Artesian Baths is no brainer.
-Water temperatures of 40 to 50 degrees celsius take a little getting used to.
+Water temperatures of 41.5 degrees celsius take a little getting used to.
 Luckily we had three days of practice at the baths in Moree to get our bodies used to it.

 If you are first-timers, we suggest you time your visit for early morning before the heat of the day or late evening, which is particularly fun with the locals all sitting around chatting.

-The baths are closed for cleaning between 10am – 12noon Monday to Friday – guess what time we visited lol 10.05am, but the staff let us pop in for some photos.
+The baths are closed for cleaning between 10am – 12noon Monday to Friday – guess what time we arrived?
+10.05am!
+Thankfully the staff let us pop in for some photos to share with you.

 Where: Pandora Street